3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Denali Winter Summit Flight

 Begin day 1 in Fairbanks by soaring over North America’s contribution to the “Seven Summits” with a Denali Winter Summit Flight operated by the Northern Alaska Tour Company.
 Assuming you’re not preparing to scale Mt.
-Denali yourself, this is the best way to see the towering 20,310 feet snow-capped peak within the larger Denali National Park and Preserve—especially since Denali Park Road is still closed for repair following a major landslide near Pretty Rocks.
+Denali yourself, this is the best way to see the towering 20,310-foot snow-capped peak within the larger Denali National Park and Preserve—especially since Denali Park Road is closed for repair following a major landslide near Pretty Rocks.

-90 minute scenic flight tours run nearly year-round, excluding the summer months of June, July, and August.
-Inquire early if this excursion piques your interest, as flights operate on a somewhat erratic schedule depending on when the minimum number of guests is met for a particular date.
+Inquire early if this excursion piques your interest.
+Flights operate on a somewhat erratic schedule depending on whether the minimum number of guests is met for a particular date.

 Brunch - The Crepery